Matru Ki Bijlee Ka Mandola: Soundtrack

-The film's music was composed by Vishal Bhardwaj with lyrics by Gulzar.
+The film's music was composed by Vishal Bhardwaj with lyrics written by Gulzar.
 The soundtrack was released by Sony Music India.
-The title song, by Sukhwinder Singh and Ranjit Barot, was released as a single track on 30 November 2012.
-Another single track, "Oye Boy Charlie", by Rekha Bhardwaj, Mohit Chauhan and Shankar Mahadevan was released on 12 December 2012.
-The full album was released on 19 December 2012 on Saavn.com.
-Musicperk.com rated the album 8/10, saying it is "well-worth a listen".
+The title song, sung by Sukhwinder Singh and Ranjit Barot, was released as a single track on 30 November 2012.
+Another single track, "Oye Boy Charlie", sung by Rekha Bhardwaj, Mohit Chauhan and Shankar Mahadevan was released on 12 December 2012.
+The full album was released on 19 December 2012 on JioSaavn.